slerman12/Help-me/Not-Enough-Carbs.md

 # Enough is Enough.
 Enough Papers.
 Enough Carbs.
-Not Enough Student, Workplace, and Medical Agency of Self-Determination.
+Not Enough Student, Workplace, and Medical Good-Policy.

 ### Email: 08/10/2023